The Plan That Was Never Built For A 12-Hour Shift

 The sessions that travel across shifts

-Night-shift week (19:00-07:00, three nights, two off).
-Train in the late afternoon before a shift, between 16:00 and 17:00.
-Session A or B — the easier-CNS sessions.
+Night-rotation block (19:00–07:00 shift hours).
+Train late afternoon — 15:30 to 16:30 — Session A or B, the lower-CNS (central nervous system) sessions.
 Move legs to the first full day off.
 Pre-shift meal at 18:00.
 Mid-shift protein at 01:00.
-Post-shift wind-down meal at 08:00 — small, protein and a little carb, not a feast.
-Critical: train BEFORE the shift if possible, not after.
-Post-12 cortisol training elevates injury risk and trashes the next sleep window.
+Post-shift wind-down at 08:00 — small, protein and a little carb, not a feast.

-Rotation week (flipping day to night or vice versa).
-Drop to two resistance sessions, add one mobility flow.
-Forcing three sessions in a flip week is how people get hurt.
-Front-load food in the new wake-up window, even if you are not hungry.
-Hunger lags circadian shift by two to three days.
-Use the 0.5 mg melatonin protocol the night you flip, then taper.
+Front-load food in the new wake-up window even if you are not hungry — hunger lags circadian shift by two to three days.
+0.5 mg melatonin the night you flip, then taper.

-After I lost the weight, I tried to write down what worked.
+After I lost the weight I tried to write down what worked.
 The honest answer was that no single fixed plan ever worked.

-When the charge nurse texts her at 16:00 swapping her Thursday for a Wednesday-Thursday night double, the daily program update worker rewrites the rest of the week before Sarah finishes the conversation.
-Thursday's pull session moves to Saturday.
-Wednesday's training cancels and rebuilds as a 20-minute mobility flow before the 19:00 clock-in.
-Friday's heavy day gets pushed and the deload she would have skipped is now on the calendar she did not write.
+Thursday's pull moves to Saturday.
+Wednesday's session becomes a 20-minute mobility flow before clock-in.
+Friday's heavy day gets pushed and the deload she would have skipped is now on a calendar she did not write.

 She does not have to remember the rule.
 The system does.